Factbox: China's love of e-commerce powers Alibaba's Singles' Day

-SHANGHAI (Reuters) - China’s dominant e-commerce firm Alibaba Group Holding (BABA.N) raked in $23 billion worth of sales in the first nine hours of its annual Singles’ Day shopping extravaganza on Monday, setting records as the event celebrates its 11th year.
+SHANGHAI (Reuters) - China’s dominant e-commerce firm Alibaba Group Holding raked in $23 billion worth of sales in the first nine hours of its annual Singles’ Day shopping extravaganza on Monday, setting records as the event celebrates its 11th year.

 The 24-hour shopping event is akin to Black Friday and Cyber Monday in the United States and has become a highlight of China’s e-commerce industry, with other retailers running concurrent promotions.
 This year, Alibaba netted $1 billion in sales in the event’s first 68 seconds.